-long-term objectives and strategy, corporate governance structure and internal controls.
+The Board of Directors defines, puts to the Shareholders' Meeting and reviews annually the SGR's Remuneration Policies and ensures they are consistent with overall choices in terms of risk assumption, the long-term objectives and strategy, corporate governance structure and internal controls.
 When defining the Remuneration Policies, the Board of Directors involves competent company functions in the process, each for their own area of responsibility.

-The SGR - as indicated in the Bank of Italy Regulation of 5 December 2019 - has given the Remuneration Committee of the parent company Eurizon Capital SGR S.p.A. the task of advising and making suggestions to the Board of Directors of Eurizon Capital Real Asset SGR S.p.A. in activities concerning remuneration.
-This Committee is composed of non-executive members, the majority of whom are independent including its Chairman.
+The Remuneration Committee has an advisory role and assists the Board of Directors in activities related to remuneration.
+The Committee is composed of non-executive members, the majority of whom are independent including its Chairman.
 To perform its tasks in an effective and responsible manner, the Committee has access to all the relevant company information for that purpose.

-The Human Resources Department coordinates the process to define and mange the SGR's Remuneration policies, assisting the Remuneration Committee of the parent company Eurizon Capital SGR S.p.A..
+The Human Resources Department coordinates the process to define and mange the SGR's Remuneration policies, assisting the Remuneration Committee.
 The Risk Management Function takes part in the process to define the Policies, assessing the alignment of the remuneration structure with the Company's risk profile, while the Compliance & AML Function checks that the Policies are consistent with objectives of compliance with regulations, the articles of association as well as the Code of Ethics or other standards of conduct applicable to the Company or Group, in order to limit the undertaking of legal and reputational risks.
 On an annual basis, at the end of the Policies application cycle, the Internal Audit Function checks the compliance of remuneration practices with the approved Policies and their alignment with applicable regulations.
 The outcomes of controls are notified annually to the Shareholders' Meeting.